FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/technical-and-architectural-selection-criteria-of-ontology-lookup-services_matched.md

 - `From Candidates Selection`
 Once the tool candidates have been identified, a ranking process can start by assigning fulfillment numbers to the weighted criteria reflecting the importance for the requesting organization.
-Finally, completing the ranking by summing up the total numbers from each atomic ranking criteria will allow to choose the tool, based on the highest score (URL_TO_INSERT_RECORD_3406 https://fairsharing.org/FAIRsharing.m283c)  (URL_TO_INSERT_RECORD_3407 https://fairsharing.org/FAIRsharing.xMmOCL) r.
+Finally, completing the ranking by summing up the total numbers from each atomic ranking criteria will allow to choose the tool, based on the highest scorer.

 Following figure shows the overall process: